Give2Peer/g2p-client-android/README.md

 - [ ] Translation: español.
 - [ ] Feature: add a new Item offline, upload later. (lots of work)
 - [ ] Feature: warn the user that the app is unavailable during server maintenance.
-- [ ] Feature: easily send a bug report to developers on caught error.
+- [ ] Feature: easily send a bug report to developers on caught error. (we use the OS)
 - [ ] Feature: some form of OAuth2 as fallback for Maps (we are subjected to quotas)
 - [ ] Setting: enable `https` protocol.
 - [ ] Feature: edit items I authored in my profile.